maneeshsahu/aws-howdy-partner/README.md

 ## Secure a Mobile App using Okta

-Okta provides a lot of native/hybrid SDKs to build mobile apps.
-In this demo, we will use ReactNative to build a simple mobile app that requires authentication (user+password).
+Congrats!
+You have successfully created a SPA powered by Okta and AWS.

+Follow the README in this repo - https://github.com/maneeshsahu/OktaMobile to build a native mobile app.